grensen/top_50_mnist/README.md

 # Top 50 On MNIST CNN

-A short demo showing how to create, train, test, save, and reload a CNN model.
+A short demo that shows how to create, train, test, save and reload a CNN model.

 ## MNIST Benchmark
 <p align="center">